 I’ve learned a lot about Spanish culture without even trying—I simply absorb the information by spending time with Mario’s.

-Get confused about how someone could possibly do something that way.
+Get confused about how someone could possibly do something that way

-Similar to the previous point, I sometimes wonder why Mario and his family and often Spaniards in general do things a certain way.
+You know, the wrong way.
+Similarly to the previous point, I sometimes wonder why Mario and his family and often Spaniards in general do things a certain way.
 Of course, it’s better not to wonder aloud—at least not too often!
 We all have our ways of doing things, and if using a bayeta is what you think is best … by all means, go for it!

-Think about which country they’ll live in … eventually.
+Think about which country they’ll live in … eventually

 Most people take for granted where they’ll end up, at least as far as the country goes.
 You may live in different states or counties, but you don’t think you’ll end up on another continent.
 Not us, though; we’re an international couple, and the question of where comes up quite frequently.
 (Sometimes more frequently than I’d like.)
 The answer?
 We don’t know yet.

-Spend holidays in different countries.
+Spend holidays in different countries

 I’ve heard of people splitting up for holidays, with one partner going home to his/her family and the other going to his/hers, but in an international relationship, sometimes one takes an eight-hour flight back home and spends the holidays several thousand miles away.
 For now, Mario and I don’t mind this arrangement, but maybe it will change in the future.